 Oracle Corp.
-CEO Larry Ellison told shareholders at the software maker's annual meeting Thursday that the Redwood Shores, Calif., company is trying to make the Healthcare.gov website more reliable and secure.
+CEO Larry Ellison told shareholders at the software maker's annual meeting Thursday that the company is trying to make Healthcare.gov more reliable and secure.

 Red Hat Inc. and Google Inc. declined to comment.

-Exasperation with the website's buggy technology has been compounded by concerns that the service lacks the security measures needed to protect the sensitive information of people looking for insurance.
+The website also faces concerns that it lacks the security measures needed to protect the sensitive information of people looking for insurance.

 The Obama administration has pledged Healthcare.gov will be running smoothly by Nov.
 30.